tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

 | `--dir` | `-` | The directories to look for fixtures (multiple values allowed)

-The `doctrine:build-all-reload` task is a shortcut for five other tasks:
+The `doctrine:build-all-reload` task is a shortcut for eight other tasks:

     ./symfony doctrine:build-all-reload